 Omer Meir Wellber has established himself as one of today’s leading conductors of operatic and orchestral repertoire alike.
-In September 2018 he begins his tenure as Principal Guest Conductor at the Semperoper Dresden.
+Since September 2018 he holds his tenure as Principal Guest Conductor at the Semperoper Dresden.
 In July 2019 he will take up the position of Chief Conductor of the BBC Philharmonic Orchestra and from January 2020 the position of Music Director of the Teatro Massimo in Palermo.
 He has directed some of the world’s most prestigious ensembles, such as the London Philharmonic Orchestra, Gewandhausorchester Leipzig, Pittsburgh Symphony Orchestra, Swedish Radio Symphony Orchestra, Orchestre National de Lyon, City of Birmingham Symphony Orchestra, Staatskapelle Dresden, RAI Torino and Tonhalle Orchestra Zurich.
 His combination of energy and clarity and his ability to evoke nuanced detail from an orchestra have made him a regular guest conductor at the Bavarian State Opera Munich, La Fenice in Venice, and the Israeli Opera.
 In-demand around the world, he balances constant international appearances with a commitment to performing classical music and promoting music integration projects in his native country Israel.

-In season 2018/19 Omer Meir Wellber gives his debut at the Metropolitan Opera in New York with Bizet’s Carmen in October 2018 and shortly before at the Lucerne Festival with the City of Birmingham Symphony Orchestra.
+In season 2018/19 Omer Meir Wellber gave his debut at the Metropolitan Opera in New York with Bizet’s Carmen in October 2018 and shortly before at the Lucerne Festival with the City of Birmingham Symphony Orchestra.
 For the first time he stands at the rostrum of NDR Elbphilharmonie Orchestra in the Elbphilharmonie Hamburg and conducts concerts with Deutsche Kammerphilharmonie Bremen, among others at the Bachfest Leipzig in June 2019.
 As Principal Guest Conductor of the Semperoper Dresden he not only conducts the new production of Verdi’s Nabucco in May 2019, but also revival performances of Don Giovanni, Tannhäuser, Der Rosenkavalier and a symphonic concert with the Staatskapelle Dresden.

 Omer Meir Wellber’s 2018/2019 appearances build off the success of his previous seasons’ engagements at major ensembles and houses around the world.
 In 2017/2018, the conductor debuted with the SWR Symphony Orchestra, Houston Symphony Orchestra and Mahler Chamber Orchestra.
 He conducted the premiere of Verdi’s Les Vêpres siciliennes at the Bavarian State Opera Munich and stepped onto the podium of London Philharmonic Orchestra for Puccini’s Madama Butterfly at Glyndebourne Festival.